 The marriage of Elizabeth Barrett to Charles Moulton in 1781, began the Barrett-Moulton family name and they had three children; Sarah Goodwin "Pinkie" who died at the early age of 12, Edward Barrett-Moulton and Samuel Barrett-Moulton.
 All three children were born at Cinnamon Hill and were sent to England for their education.

 The surname of the boys were legally changed to Barrett, in 1798 to preserve the legacy of their grandfather, a step that was likely deemed necessary because of the circumstances surrounding the offsprings of Samuel Goodin Barrett.
-Of Elizabeth's three children, only Samuel returned to Jamaica to oversee the family plantation and business in Jamaica, after being a member of parliament on England.
+Of Elizabeth's three children, only Samuel returned to Jamaica after being a member of parliament in England, to oversee the family plantation and business in Jamaica.

 Edward Barrett, Elizabeth's father and grand-father of Pinkie, Edward and Samuel, had become one of Jamaica’s wealthiest and most influential planters.
 He was determined to preserve his plantation "empire" and his family name but his only "legitimate" male heirs were Elizabeth's two sons, Edward and Samuel whose surname was Moulton.
 So in 1798, under Royal Licence and Authority, it was changed to Moulton-Barrett.
 The grandfather died later in that year, and the two boys inherited the bulk of his estate.

 Edward Moulton-Barrett was the father of the famous poetess Elizabeth Barrett of Wimpole Street, wife of Robert Browning.
 His annual salary from the plantations in Jamaica exceeded 60,000 pounds per year when he moved to Wimpole Street London.

 He was a reserved man active in community affairs.
 He was twice elected, in 1812 and 1814, as Sheriff of Herefordshire, England.
 Starting in the mid-1820's, he ran into several misfortunes that changed his life.
-Financial problems in Jamaica led to the loss of Hope End an expansive estate he puchased near Ledbury, Herefordshire; the death of his wife in 1828; the death of his brother Sam in 1837; and the deaths of his sons Sam and Edward in 1840.
+Financial problems in Jamaica led to the loss of Hope End an expansive estate he purchased near Ledbury, Herefordshire; the death of his wife in 1828; the death of his brother Sam in 1837; and the deaths of his sons Sam and Edward in 1840.
 After losing the Hope End Mansion and Park in 1832, he took his family first to Sidmouth and then to London, finally settling in 1838 at 50 Wimpole Street, where he resided until his death.